Inspiration

 But the most notable cannabis tourists in history have to be the people of the Hippie Trail.

-The Hippie Trail was a counterculture movement that started in the mid-1950s and gained popularity from the early 1960s to the late 1970s.
+The Hippie Trail was a movement that started in the mid-1950s and gained popularity from the early 1960s to the late 1970s.

 Amsterdam